Human Kinetics Department

 Exercise Physiology

-An introduction to the responses and adaptations (acute and chronic) of the musculoskeletal, cardiovascular, and respiratory systems to potential challenges to homeostasis due to muscular activity.
+An introduction to the acute and chronic physiological responses and adaptations of the neuromuscular, cardiovascular, and respiratory systems to the challenges to homeostasis imposed by muscular activity.
 Credit will be granted for only one of HKIN 265 or HKIN 365 or HKIN 398 (2019-2020).
-Prerequisites HKIN 151/152 or BIOL 251/252.
+Prerequisites: HKIN 161/162 or 151/152 or BIOL 251/252.
 Three credits and lab.

 Teamwork and Group Dynamics